Not all protoclusters host evolved galaxies: Evidence for reduced environmental effects in a lower halo mass protocluster at $z = 7.66$: Galaxy properties

-Utilising these inferred SFHs, we place \pc-resident galaxies on the star-forming main sequence (SFMS) in Figure~\ref{fig:SFMS}.
-We compare these to protocluster-resident galaxies from A2744-PC-z7p9 \citep{witten_before_2025} and MACS0416-OD-z8p5 \citep{fudamoto_sapphires_2025}, and field galaxies from observations \citep{simmonds_bursting_2025} and simulations \citep{mcclymont_thesan-zoom_2025}.
-Notably, the entire sample of galaxies in \pc\ are consistent with, or above, the SFMS of field galaxies.
-While observations are biased to detecting highly star-forming low-mass galaxies, at the high-mass end ($M_{\star}\gtrsim10^9\ {\rm M_{\odot}}$), observations are highly complete with deep NIRCam imaging \citep{simmonds_bursting_2025}, which is the case for both SMACS0723 and Abell 2744 \citep[both with similar F115W imaging depths;][]{bezanson_jwst_2024}.
+Using these inferred SFHs, we placed \pc-resident galaxies on the star-forming main sequence (SFMS) in Figure~\ref{fig:SFMS}.
+We compared these to protocluster-resident galaxies from A2744-PC-z7p9 \citep{witten_before_2025} and MACS0416-OD-z8p5 \citep{fudamoto_sapphires_2025}, and to field galaxies from observations \citep{simmonds_bursting_2025} and simulations \citep{mcclymont_thesan-zoom_2025}.
+Notably, the entire \pc\ galaxy sample is consistent with, or above, the SFMS of field galaxies.
+While observations are biased toward detecting highly star-forming low-mass galaxies, they are highly complete at the high-mass end ($M_{\star}\gtrsim10^9\ {\rm M_{\odot}}$) thanks to deep NIRCam imaging \citep{simmonds_bursting_2025}, as is the case for both SMACS0723 and Abell 2744 \citep[both with similar F115W imaging depths;][]{bezanson_jwst_2024}.
 Therefore, the lack of galaxies below the SFMS at high masses is noteworthy.
-This is at odds with the case for galaxies within A2744-PC-z7p9, which have a large scatter around the SFMS, and at the highest masses fall below the SFMS.
-This suggests that instead of suppressing star formation, like in some galaxies resident in A2744-PC-z7p9, residency within \pc\ actually enhances star-formation rates.
-This is likely as a result of the significant gas accretion that is known to occur in these environments, as supported by the detection of extreme hydrogen column densities detected in PW1 and PW8.
-Simultaneously, there must not be an onset of significant environmental effects that can act to suppress star formation, as reported for A2744-PC-z7p9 \citep{witten_before_2025}.
+This contrasts with galaxies in A2744-PC-z7p9, which show large scatter around the SFMS and, at the highest masses, fall below it.
+This suggests that instead of suppressing star formation, as in some galaxies resident in A2744-PC-z7p9, residency within \pc\ actually enhances SFRs.
+This likely results from significant gas accretion that is expected in these environments.
+This interpretation is supported by the extreme neutral hydrogen column densities detected in PW1 and PW8.
+Simultaneously, there must not be an onset of significant environmental effects that suppress star formation, as reported for A2744-PC-z7p9 \citep{witten_before_2025}.